hms-dbmi/chromoscope/docs/README.md

 # GosCan

+🚧 Documentation is a work in progress 🚧

 ## Browsing Your Data

 You need to (1) make a config file (`.json`) that contains the information for each sample, (2) store the config file in a HTTPS file server (e.g., AVS S3 or [GitHub Gist](https://gist.github.com/)), and (3) load it in GosCan using the following URL: